 Whereas, ministers who own or rent their home do not pay federal income taxes on the amount of their compensation that their employing church designates in advance as a housing allowance, to the extent that the allowance represents compensation for ministerial services, is used to pay housing expenses, and does not exceed the fair rental value of the home (furnished, plus utilities); and

-Whereas, Pastor [First/Last Name] is compensated by [Name of Church] exclusively for services as a minister of the gospel; and
+Whereas, Pastor [First and Last Name] is compensated by [Name of Church] exclusively for services as a minister of the gospel; and

-Whereas, [Church Name] does not provide Pastor [First/Last Name] with a parsonage; therefore, it is hereby
+Whereas, [Name of Church] does not provide Pastor [First and Last Name] with a parsonage; therefore, it is hereby

-Resolved, that the total compensation paid to Pastor [First/Last Name] for calendar year 20__ shall be [Pastor’s Compenstation $00,000,] of which [Amount $00,000] is hereby designated as a housing allowance; and it is further
+Resolved, that the total compensation paid to Pastor [First and Last Name] for calendar year 2020 shall be [$_____], of which [$_____] is hereby designated to be a housing allowance; and it is further

-Resolved, that the designation of [Amount $00,000] as a housing allowance shall apply to calendar year 20__ and all future years unless otherwise provided.
+Resolved, that the designation of [$_____] as a housing allowance shall apply to calendar year 2020 and all future years unless otherwise provided.